 Understanding Geriatric Care Managers

-Now that you understand a bit more about geriatric care managers and their background, let’s elaborate on their responsibilities.
+Now that you understand a bit more about GCMs and their background, let’s elaborate on the benefits of hiring one:

-- Support and counseling: A senior’s mental health is very important, and a geriatric social worker knows this.
-Through their support and counseling, they can ensure the senior has someone to talk to about the issues that may bother them.
+- Emotional support, counseling and crisis intervention: A senior’s mental health is very important, and a geriatric social worker knows this.
+Through their support and counseling, they can ensure the senior and the family have someone to talk to about the issues that may bother them.

-- Living arrangement evaluations: Since “social worker” is in the name of a geriatric social worker, one of their duties involves confirming that the senior has a hospitable environment to call home.
+- Living arrangement evaluations: Since “social worker” is in the name of a geriatric social worker, one of their duties involves confirming that the senior has a hospitable and safe environment to call home.
+After all, family conflict is a very common issue in many families.

-- Setting up appointments and services: Adult children often have full-time jobs and other family duties that render them unable to care for their senior parent around the clock.
-A geriatric care manager can schedule doctor’s appointments, transportation for the senior, and other services and care for the senior needs.
+- Time savings: Adult children often have full-time jobs and other family duties that render them unable to care for their senior parent around the clock.
+A GMC can save you time by scheduling doctor’s appointments, transportation for the senior, and other services and care for the senior needs.

 - Contacting a family or caretaker in the event of an issue: Should the senior have a slip and fall or some other sort of accident, who would get in touch with the adult children?
 With a geriatric care manager, there’s no need to worry.
-This person is a reliable source of information should something go wrong.
+This person is a reliable source of information, which can give peace of mind – especially to a far-flung family, should something go wrong.

 - Choosing personnel for a senior’s care: If the senior needs a primary care doctor, specialist, or another type of medical professional, the geriatric care manager can select the personnel for the senior.
 They will screen the personnel as well as rely on their own vast professional network for the best fit.

 - Becoming a liaison for long-distance families: If you’re in one state, your brother in another, and your sister two states over, it’s hard to keep in touch about your senior parent.
-In the same way that the geriatric care manager can contact family when an incident occurs, they can also help maintain more regular communications between long-distance family members.
-They become a point of contact for everyone in the family to stay connected on the status of the elderly parent.
+In the same way that the GCM can contact family when an incident occurs, they can also help maintain more regular communications between long-distance family members.
+They become a long-distance caregiver for everyone in the family to stay connected on the status of the elderly parent.

 - Visiting the home or nursing facility: Besides just ensuring the senior has a good home environment, the geriatric social worker may also visit the senior in their home to check on their health.
 If the senior needs additional services, the geriatric care manager can make recommendations.

-- Handling medical, legal, and even financial matters: From a senior’s medical bills to life insurance and bank accounts, that’s a lot for an adult child to have to take care of on top of their own lives.
-This is where a geriatric care manager can step in.
-With the approval of at least one adult child, they can take care of medical, legal, and financial issues that will inevitably crop up in the life of a senior.
+- Handling medical and legal issues, and even financial matters: From a senior’s medical bills to life insurance and bank accounts, that’s a lot for an adult child to have to take care of on top of their own lives.
+This is where a GCM can step in.
+With the approval of at least one adult child, they can consult with financial planners and family elder law attorneys about legal, and financial issues that will inevitably crop up in the life of a senior.

 - Ensuring the senior has access to a nutritious diet: What a senior puts into their body matters a lot in providing them the best health.
 Your geriatric social worker can even aide the senior in getting their diet on track.
 When they’re at a better weight, they potentially reduce the risk of having a slip and fall accident.